tkilla64/eurorack/README.md

 TR-909 rimshot based on the Hex Inverter NeinOhNein Rimshot design.

 909-snare:
 TR-909 snare based on the Hex Inverter NeinOhNein Snare Drum.

+909-toms:
+TR-909 HI, MID and LOW Toms with an extra noise trimmer added.

 bassbuddy:
 Step sequencer for the Erica Synths BASSLINE DIY.